 The Register of Effects in which the army calculated what was owed to deceased soldiers includes an entry for Samuel.
 It confirms his death date and that a total of £40 ..0sh ..6d was paid to his sole Legatee Eliza.
 His mother?

-His Commonwealth War Certificate (see link below) says that he was the son of Elizabeth Ashley of 4 Moss Cottages Whixall
+His Commonwealth War Certificate (see link left) says that he was the son of Elizabeth Ashley of 4 Moss Cottages Whixall